 Fiber can help lower cholesterol, prevent constipation, and improve digestion.
 And Americans don’t eat enough of it.
 On average, we get less than half of what we need.
 Most whole grains are a great source of fiber.
+Fiber supplements can be another source of fiber in addition to the foods you eat.
 Start with breakfast: Look for whole-grain cereal or oatmeal with 3 or more grams of fiber per serving.
 Add fruit and you’ll be on your way to the daily goal of 38 grams for men under 50 and 25 grams for women under 50.

 Any fresh fruit is a healthy snack.
 But when it comes to fiber, all fruits are not created equal.
 One large Asian pear has a whopping 9.9 grams of it.
 Other high-fiber fruits include raspberries (4 grams per 1/2 cup), blackberries (3.8 grams per 1/2 cup), bananas (3.1 for one medium sized), and blueberries (2 grams per 1/2 cup).
 Pears and apples -- with the skin on -- are also good choices.

 Keep the grains coming.
 For lunch, eat a sandwich on whole-grain bread.
 Or dip whole-grain crackers into your favorite healthy spread.
 Whole grain means it includes all parts of the grain -- and that gives you all the nutrients.
 Studies show that adding whole grains and other high-fiber foods to your diet may also reduce your risk of heart disease and type 2 diabetes.